 Add activity and weight/resistance for the recovering area in small increments.

-Be patient and remember that small increases add up over time and will allow you to make stronger and more sustainable progress than doing too much too soon.
-Improving by 1% every day adds up over time.
+Be patient and remember that small increases add up over time.
+This will allow you to make stronger and more sustainable progress than doing too much too soon.
+Improving by 1% every day makes a difference!

 Of course, if a move causes sharp pain, STOP.
-Pay attention to your body and make note of any aches, twinges, fatigue or unusual feelings.
-Most exercises have many alternatives to work the muscles, so you might just need to switch to a different variation.
+Pay attention to your body and make note of any aches, twinges, fatigue or unusual sensations.
+Most exercises have many alternatives to work the muscles.
+You might just need to switch to a different variation.
 A personal trainer can help with this too.

 If your injury put hiking on hold, (re)start with short treks on varied terrain as early in your training as you can.
 Even if you live in a fairly flat area, at least go on a dirt trail, and preferably one that has rocks or roots, to get used to the uneven surface.

 Increase your distance gradually, adding 5-10% to the length of your hikes per week.
-Aim to complete multiple hikes that are at least somewhat similar in elevation change and length to what you expect to do on your trip within two weeks of your departure date.
+Aim to complete multiple hikes that are at least somewhat similar in elevation change and length to what you expect to do on your trip within one month of your departure date.